impress-org/givewp/readme.txt

 == Changelog ==

 = 2.1.7: July 5th, 2018 =
-* Fix: We have moved "babel-polyfill" to Give Core for better browser compatiblity so our various add-ons can use it and it's not enqueued multiple times which can cause errors. [#3433](https://github.com/WordImpress/Give/issues/3433)
+* Fix: We have moved "babel-polyfill" to Give Core for better browser compatibility so our various add-ons can use it and it's not enqueued multiple times which can cause errors. [#3433](https://github.com/WordImpress/Give/issues/3433)

 = 2.1.6: June 20th, 2018 =
 * Fix: DB Update incorrectly appears on fresh installs. [#3390](https://github.com/wordimpress/give/issues/3390)